The best one-person tents 2023: solo shelters for featherlight camping

 Designed and priced to be more accessible to mainstream campers and backpackers, the Wild Country Coshee Micro V2 is an affordable option for people just starting to explore one-person tents.
 This would be a great place to start if you’re not sure exactly what you want in terms of features.

 It is a small tunnel-type tent, with only two poles.
-You can’t sit up inside it – unless you’re a very small person – and it’s described as a ‘deluxe bivvy’ by the manufacturer.
+We were unable to sit up inside it, which wasn't a surprise considering it's described as a ‘deluxe bivvy’ by the manufacturer.
 Porch space is limited, but the full-length door enables you to make the most of what there is.
 If you’re happy to slide into a small abode at the end of a long day, this is well worth a look.

 Specifications